Northwest Region

 Office of the Regional Director

 The Regional Director is a Senior Executive Service member and has the delegated authority from the Secretary and/or Assistant Secretary of Indian Affairs to uphold, maintain, and improve the government-to-government relationships with federally recognized Native American tribes in the Northwest Region.
-The Regional Director is supported by two Deputy Regional Directors, Trust and Indian Services, who help to fulfill federal trust responsibilities through the delivery of programs and services.
+The Regional Director is supported by two Deputy Regional Directors, Trust and Indian and Administrative Services, who help to fulfill federal trust responsibilities through the delivery of programs and services in their respective divisions.

 Ensures environmental compliance of IA facilities and activities with Federal regulations and standards, provides technical assistance and response for natural resource damage assessments, hazardous contaminated sites, remedial cleanups, and supports BIA agencies, field stations, and federally recognized Tribal Nations on environmental and cultural resource compliance.
 This includes NEPA compliance for federal actions, Endangered Species Act (Section 7) consultations, and identification/assessment of archaeological site conditions under NHPA’s Sections 106 & 110.
 DECRM also administers Archaeological Resources Protection Act of 1979 (ARPA) permits, assists in repatriation under NAGPRA, and provides IA law enforcement training and support.

-Division of Real Estate Services The Division of Real Estate Services is responsible for providing technical assistance to Tribes and Agencies for a variety of issues affecting trust and restricted land and resources.
+The Branch of Real Estate Services is responsible for providing technical assistance to Tribes and Agencies for a variety of issues affecting trust and restricted land and resources.
 The Division prepares the necessary documentation or completes the reviews, and makes recommendations for realty transactions including acquisitions, disposals, leasing and rights-of-ways.

 Lockbox Coordination